Skip advert

 Advertisement - Article continues below

-In our time aboard the latest Model Y Long Range Rear-Wheel Drive, we averaged 3.7 miles per kilowatt hour.
+In our time aboard the current Model Y Long Range Rear-Wheel Drive, we averaged 3.7 miles per kilowatt hour.
 This figure was achieved in cool conditions and with no concessions to EV driving, so in warmer months and with a lighter foot, it could certainly be improved upon.
 In other words, Tesla’s claim of 4.0mi/kWh should be achievable.
 Cold-weather efficiency shouldn’t take too drastic a hit, however, because a heat pump is fitted as standard.

 Electric range, battery life and charge time